godwinsallah16/Book/DEPLOYMENT.md

 ## Quick Start Deployment

-### 1. Frontend (GitHub Pages) - Already Configured ✅
+### 1. Frontend (GitHub Pages) - Setup Required

-Your frontend will automatically deploy to GitHub Pages when you push to the main branch.

-**Steps:**
+**Initial Setup:**
+1. Go to your GitHub repository settings
+2. Navigate to "Pages" in the left sidebar
+3. Under "Source", select "GitHub Actions"
-1. Push your code to the main branch
+4. Push your code to the main branch (the workflow will run automatically)
-2. Go to your GitHub repository settings
-3. Enable GitHub Pages (if not already enabled)
-4. Your frontend will be available at: `https://godwinsallah16.github.io/Book/`
+5. Your frontend will be available at: `https://godwinsallah16.github.io/Book/`

+**Note:** The GitHub Actions workflow is configured with the proper permissions to deploy to GitHub Pages automatically.

 ### 2. Backend Deployment Options